 Medium: oil

-According to his diary entries, Crowe based this painting on a sketch made while on holiday in Germany in June 1843.
+According to his diary entries, Crowe based this painting on a sketch made while on holiday in Germany in June 1843, although in one of the reviews it is described as showing Breton peasants.
 He refers to it variously as ‘Going to Church’ and ‘Returning from Church’, not settling on the final title until it was submitted for exhibition at the Dudley Gallery at the beginning of October 1869.

 Athenaeum, 30 October 1869: